kanchanproseth/RecipeApp/README.md

 ## What could have done if I work on a real project?

 - Dependency Injection SwiftUI, what I'd ever used before with UIkit is Coordinator Pattern or VIPER.
 It helps to manage to coordinate route view and inject.
-- Application setup should have a flavour to manage separate environments and target SIT, UAT, and PROD.
+- Application setup should have a flavor to manage separate environments and target SIT, UAT, and PROD.
 - Reachability (Internet network check).
 - The list should have pull refresh custom animation, and infinite scroll if the API implements pagination.
-- CI/CD, set up Fastlane and automate the build and push to Firebase app distribution for the tester to be able to download test application from there and also achieve and push a build to Apple connect when we merge code to the Main branch.RecipeApp is just an assignment application.
+- CI/CD, set up Fastlane and automate the build and push to Firebase app distribution for the tester to be able to download test application from there and also archive and push a build to Apple connect when we merge code to the Main branch.

 #### Once again please share with me what you think and feed back to me because I really need that for the improvement and development of my skills as well as my career.